aredlavenkat/fluxion-docs/docs/core/integration-developer-guide.md

 - Stages receive `vars` populated with `$$ROOT`, `$$CURRENT`, and any globals supplied when executing the pipeline.
 - Use `StageRegistry.getInstance().register(...)` during development or tests to inject stages without ServiceLoader wiring.
+- `StageRegistry` and `OperatorRegistry` are thread-safe singletons; register contributions during application bootstrap to avoid races.

 ## Additional Resources